vegaprotocol/documentation/versioned_docs/version-v0.71/concepts/assets/deposits-withdrawals.md

 Withdrawals can have limits associated with them, where trying to withdraw above a certain amount will cause that withdrawal to be delayed by a set time.
 If a validator is compromised or otherwise issues a bad withdrawal, the delay gives Vega a chance to stop the withdrawal before it's too late.

 The two parts of a withdrawal limit are:
 * **Withdrawal threshold**: Set per asset through governance, requesting to withdraw that amount (and above) will trigger a withdrawal delay.
-Initially this will be 1, which denotes the smallest decimal position for the market's asset.
+If the threshold is 1, that denotes the smallest decimal position for the market's asset, and thus all withdrawals will have a delay.
 All withdrawals will be subject to some delay to reduce the risk of bridge and other exploits draining the protocol.
 * **Withdrawal delay**: Set for all assets on the ERC-20 bridge, this is the time that a withdrawal is delayed before it's completed
-* [Query for asset details](../../api/rest/data-v2/trading-data-service-get-asset.api.mdx) (under erc20) for each asset's threshold and delay.
+* [Query for asset details](../../api/rest/data-v2/trading-data-service-get-asset.api.mdx) (under erc20) for each asset's delay threshold.

 If you choose an amount to withdraw that is higher than the withdrawal threshold, the multi-signature bundle will only be usable after the withdrawal delay has passed, after which the assets can be moved into an Ethereum wallet.

-Once the delay time has passed, and the bundle is valid, **the withdrawal must be completed by submitting the bundle to Ethereum and paying the gas fee required.
-Usually this will be done by the party wishing to receive the funds**.
+Once the delay time has passed, and the bundle is valid, **the withdrawal must be completed by submitting the bundle to Ethereum and paying the gas fee required**.
+Usually this will be done by the party wishing to receive the funds.
 This can be done using Vega Console or another user interface, or manually using the [smart contract](../../api/bridge/contracts/ERC20_Bridge_Logic.md) and an Ethereum RPC node.

 :::tip Query for data
 You can see the threshold and delay for withdrawals in [Vega Console ↗](https://console.fairground.wtf).